kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/Continuity.md

 ## Continuity equation

 The continuity equation is a consequence of the conservation of mass.
 Consider the pipe system shown below.
-If the flow is stead (doesn't change with time) the mass of fluid that enters the pipe from the left must equal the mass of fluid that exits from the right.
+If the flow is steady (velocity, pressure and density do not change with time) the mass of fluid that enters the pipe from the left must equal the mass of fluid that exits from the right.

 <div class="photo" style="width: 600px;  text-align:center">
 <img src="img\continuity.svg">